Karansri123/Haven-Design-with-Framer-and-Motion/README.md

 A luxurious, interactive website for Haven Interiors, a high-end home interior design studio.
-Built with React and animated with Framer Motion, this project delivers an immersive browsing experience with cinematic transitions, 3D room previews, and elegant micro-interactions that reflect premium interior craftsmanship.
+Built with React and animated with Framer Motion, this project delivers an immersive browsing experience with cinematic transitions, and elegant micro-interactions that reflect premium interior craftsmanship.

 Key Features
 ✨ Visual Showcase – Smooth animated galleries for before/after projects, mood boards, and design concepts.